 Serbia’s mining industry enjoys efficient government support, the Ministry of Energy and Mining being the Government agency responsible for the mining sector.
 In 2013, a new Law on Mining and Geological Research stipulating the establishment of the Geological Institute of Serbia and formulating a Mineral Resources Management Strategy was passed.
 Under this law, entities performing mining activities in Serbia pay and NSR of 5% for all metallic raw materials (Ministry of Energy, Development and Environmental Protection of Republic of Serbia, 2014; Ministry of Natural Resources, Mining and Spatial Planning, 2012, 2014).

-Medgold currently holds four granted six Exploration Licences, each covering approximately 100 square kilometers, targeting gold-silver epithermal and gold-dominant porphyry systems associated with the Oligo-Miocene igneous belt in the central and southern parts of the country.
+Medgold currently holds three Exploration Licences, covering approximately 200 square kilometers, targeting gold-silver epithermal and gold-dominant porphyry systems associated with the Oligo-Miocene igneous belt in the central and southern parts of the country.
 This belt is under-explored for precious metals yet is geologically well-mapped.
 Four of these licences are located on the borders of Macedonia and Bulgaria, in the very southeast of the country, and include the Donje Tlamino and Surlica-Dukat licences, which comprise the Tlamino Project currently under option to Fortuna Silver Mines Inc.

 By clicking sign-up you agree to opt-in